Schedule 3, Line 1 - Foreign Tax Credit

 - Use a paid preparer or tax software to prepare the return, claiming the full credit on Schedule 3 Line 1.

-- The Schedule A option, of course, has no value to the taxpayer unless they’re itemizing.
+- The Schedule A option has no value to the taxpayer unless they’re itemizing.

-- Note for CA returns: No CA deduction is permitted for foreign income taxes, so this option has no value for the CA return.
+- Note for CA returns: CA has no deduction for foreign tax, so this option has no value for the CA return.

-- Pub 514, Foreign Tax Credit for Individuals is the definitive guidance.
+- Pub 514, Foreign Tax Credit for Individuals is the definitive guide.

-Created with the Personal Edition of HelpNDoc: Free CHM Help documentation generator
+Created with the Personal Edition of HelpNDoc: Elevate Your Help Documentation with a Help Authoring Tool